This article discusses motivations for moving to a distributed cloud and a new way to get started with it: IBM Cloud Satellite.

 The phrase distributed cloud refers to public cloud services dispersed across various geographic locations that are chosen to meet application requirements, but the operations and governance of those services are still centrally controlled by a single public cloud provider.

-With the launch of the Cloud Satellite beta program, you can use IBM Cloud anywhere, on the IBM public cloud platform, on premises, or at the edge, delivered as-a-service from a single point of control.
-With Cloud Satellite, you can focus on app development, not platform differences.
+With the beta launch of the IBM Cloud Satellite, you can use IBM Cloud anywhere, on the IBM public cloud platform, on premises, or at the edge, delivered as-a-service from a single point of control.
+With IBM Cloud Satellite, you can focus on app development, not platform differences.

 Beyond the buzzwords